Outdoor Adventure Trips

 Tubing August 31

 Kick off the semester right with a leisurely float down the Coldwater River.
 Transportation, tubes, coolers for lunches, and guides are provided.
 Bring sun protection, a bag lunch, a change of clothes, and water.
-End the semester with a nice relaxing day.
+Begin the semester with a nice relaxing day.

 Day Canoe Trip September 13